slyfox1186/script-repo/Python3/imagemagick/magick.md

 # Image Optimization Script using ImageMagick and Machine Learning

+You can source the script on GitHub [here](https://github.com/slyfox1186/script-repo/blob/main/Python3/imagemagick/magick.py)

 ## What My Project Does:
 Hi, everyone!
 I've been working on a Python script that aims to find the most optimal ImageMagick command for compressing images while maintaining the highest possible quality.
 I would love to get your feedback, suggestions, and help in improving this script to make it even better.